| Degrees || Courses|

-- Provide the irrigation and water resources technology industries with highly trained, fully employable, skilled technicians.
+- Provide the water resources technology industries with highly trained, fully employable, skilled technicians.

-- Develop relationships and/or partnerships with existing irrigation and water resources organizations and institutions in the continuing education of industry practitioners.
+- Develop relationships and/or partnerships with existing water resources organizations and institutions in the continuing education of industry practitioners.

 - Provide industry work experience during the educational process, giving students exposure to the actual application of natural resource protection and recovery methods and irrigation principles and practices.

 - Provide campus labs, classrooms, equipment and general facilities utilizing cutting edge technologies and practices.

 - Provide highly trained instructors who have significant field experiences as successful practitioners in this industry.

 Students may earn an Associate in Applied Arts and Sciences Degree in Natural Resources Technology upon completion of the two-year program of study.
 The Natural Resource Technology & Management degree prepares graduates for highly skilled entry-level positions within the industry and/or transferability to Washington State University.